Enforce authorization policies

 Next steps

 With the waypoint proxy in place, you can now enforce Layer 7 policies in the namespace.
-In addition to authorization policies, we can use the waypoint proxy to split traffic between services.
+In addition to authorization policies, you can use the waypoint proxy to split traffic between services.
 This is useful when doing canary deployments or A/B testing.